Zen Craft Matcha - Supreme Premium Grade

 Grown, processed and packaged in the Uji region of Kyoto, Japan.

-This Matcha is made from stone ground dried organic Sencha green tea.
-The Sencha tea is shade grown at the foot of sloping, misty hills in iron rich soil.
+This Matcha is made from stone ground dried organic Okumidori green tea leaves.
+The tea is shade grown at the foot of sloping, misty hills in iron rich soil.
 During May only the youngest, freshest top green tea leaves are hand picked and delivered for processing.
+They are steam dried into Tencha and stone ground into Matcha green tea powder.
 It is 100% organically grown, processed and packaged in Japan.

 Zen Craft Supreme Premium is the best quality organic Matcha available outside of Japan.
 This grade of Matcha is also refered to as Ceremonial grade Matcha, which is the finest Matcha reserved for the Japanese tea ceremony.
 What makes a Matcha grade the highest quality is the fineness of the powder, the quality and freshness of the tea leaves it is made from, the taste and the level of nutirents it contains.
 It is made from the finest ground powder, making a smooth cup of tea, without any clumps or grittiness.